 5. You spend like a drunken sailor

 Lenders not only want to see you save money.
 They also want you to demonstrate that you can exercise discipline when it comes to your spending habits.
+Your living expenses can impact your borrowing power.

 Therefore lenders will trawl through your spending accounts hunting for any big-ticket items that are out of the ordinary.